Geometric Control Theory Over Networks: Minimal Node Cardinality Disturbance Decoupling Problems: Introduction

-A preliminary version of this paper, which will appear as conference proceedings \cite{LebonCDC25}, deals only with the DDPSF case, and lacks the proofs of the main results.
+A preliminary version of this paper \cite{LebonCDC25} deals only with the DDPSF case and lacks the proofs of the main results.
 The material on DDPOF and DDPDF is presented here for the first time.

+MATLAB functions implementing the results presented in this article are available in the GitLab repository \cite{mycode2026}.